Are you at the point where you know you’re an enabler and are desperate to stop?

-It was harder for me to stop being an enabler than it was to change any other bad habit in my life.
+Don’t be distressed because this is a great place for an enabler to be.
+Once you understand how enabling works and know it’s doing more harm than good in whatever situation you’re in, you can stop.
+Now, I’ll be honest and say it was harder for me to stop being an enabler than it was to change any other bad habit in my life.
 Yes, enabling is a bad habit, but it can be much more than that.
-It can be an addiction which hurts both the enabler and the person the enabler wants to help.
+It can be an addiction that hurts both the enabler and the person the enabler wants to help.
 But let’s look at the word, which can be confusing.
 Enabling is helpful and necessary in some situations.
-With technology enabling apps, for example, means turning them on.
+Technology enabling apps, for example, means turning them on.
 It has a good connotation.

 What does brain function have to do with enabling